asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/HTTP-Client.md

 <web-summary>Configuring the HTTP client for use with ABSolutions.ImageToBase64 .NET library.</web-summary>

-To make this library more flexible and to account for the numerous possible upstream configuration cases, this library allows you to configure the `HttpClient` it uses externally in your code.
+To make this library more flexible and to account for the numerous possible upstream configuration cases, this library expects you to separately configure the `HttpClient` it will use.
 This also allows you to share the client between services, if desired.

 The `HttpClient` should be configured as per the `IHttpClientFactory` pattern.
 This allows you to configure many options